gridlang/grid/docs/src/variables.md

 - If it is a function call, the return type of the function is used.
 - If it is the name of another variable, see the section on [moves](ownership.md)

-The left-hand side can optionally be a list of names, which are used to *destructure* a Tuple on the right-hand side.
+The left-hand side can optionally be a list of names, which are used to *destructure* a [tuple](types.md) on the right-hand side.
 This is useful for extracting fields from function returns, for example.